-- A device used to produce an oscillation of a specific frequency, primarily for use as the clock signal for digital circuits. - The type with 3 legs or leads (in MERG kits) can be inserted either way round.
+A device used to produce an oscillation of a specific frequency, primarily for use as the clock signal for digital circuits.
+The type with 3 legs or leads (in MERG kits) can be inserted either way round.

-Transistors (all you really need to know)

-- They exist as NPN & PNP types (refers to layers of semiconductors used in fabrication).

-- Most are NPN, PNP is rarely used to-day.

-- They have 3 "legs"
+Transistors (all you really need to know) They exist as NPN & PNP types (refers to layers of semiconductors used in fabrication).
+Most are NPN, PNP is rarely used to-day.
+They have 3 "legs" Collector Emitter NPN PNP Base Transistor circuit symbols

-- Collector

-- Emitter

-- Base
+Transistors

-Transistors More information for the curious
+More information for the curious